vcstuff/sd-jwt-vc-types/draft-fett-oauth-sd-jwt-vc-types.md

 The `claims` property is an array of objects containing information about particular claims for displaying and validating the claims.

-The object MAY contain an object for each claim that is supported by the type.
+The array MAY contain an object for each claim that is supported by the type.
-The property value MUST be an object containing the following properties:
+Each object contains the following properties:

 - `path`: An array indicating the claim or claims that are being addressed, as described below.
 This property is REQUIRED.